pfista/pfista-old.github.io/_drafts/social-referral-hacking.md

 ---
 layout: post
-title: Social Referral Hacking
+title: Social referral hacking
 comments: true

 ---

 Every pre-product launch or beta invitation I see has a social referral program.
 Sure, it builds hype and gets the word out.

 Who has done it well?